 • Think critically about whether the source could have missed something important.
 Was she driving by (less reliable) or standing at the scene?

-Try to pose these questions directly to the source, and if you can’t, analyze whatever context you can find.
+Try to pose these questions directly to the source, and if you can’t, analyze whatever context you

 Seek official corroboration.
 Do police, firefighters, traffic cameras or any other official sources of information back up the claim?

 Seek social corroboration.
 Are other social network users posting similar, independent reports from the same location?
 If a tornado really touched down in a city of 8 million people, for example, there ought to be more than one photo of it.
 Be sure to look for other primary-source reports, not just retweets or messages based on the account you already have.

 Credibility and verification is the most important piece of the decision, but not the only one.
 In many cases you’ll reach some degree of confidence in the report, but fall short of certainty.
 You should also consider the nature of the information itself.